This is the print-friendly version of the following page:

 QUT is committed to maintaining high academic and professional standards and expects students to undertake academic work and assessment in a manner which is fair, honest and accountable.
 This policy:

 While the core concepts of academic integrity apply to all students undertaking any form of academic work, this policy applies to students undertaking undergraduate or postgraduate coursework studies.
-For research higher degree students, integrity matters are addressed in the QUT Code of Conduct for Research (D/2.6) and in the procedures for dealing with allegations of research misconduct (D/2.7).
+For research higher degree students, integrity matters are addressed in the QUT Code for responsible conduct of research (D/2.6) and in the procedures for managing and investigating potential breaches of the QUT Code for responsible conduct of research (D/2.7).

 |Chair, Faculty Academic Misconduct Committee||